Nutrition, Savings & Meal Prep

 Why is protein important at breakfast?

 Protein is essential for muscle repair, maintaining lean mass, and feeling full.
 A protein-rich breakfast helps control appetite and stabilize blood sugar throughout the day.
+Beyond these fundamental benefits, a substantial protein intake in the morning can:

 Step 1: Choose natural protein sources